MasteryEducation/SecuritiesExamsMastery.com/content/17/3/8/6/index.md

 ---
 canonical: "https://securitiesexamsmastery.com/17/3/8/6"

-title: "Currency Risk: Understanding and Managing Exchange Rate Risk in Investments"
+title: "Currency Risk in Investments: Understanding and Managing Exchange Rate Fluctuations"
-description: "Explore currency risk, its impact on international investments, and strategies for managing exchange rate fluctuations in the securities industry."
+description: "Explore currency risk in investments, its impact on international assets, and strategies to manage exchange rate fluctuations.
+Learn how currency risk affects returns and discover hedging techniques to mitigate potential losses in the securities industry."
 linkTitle: "3.8.6 Currency Risk"
 categories:
 - Investment Risks